 To test for leaks, fill a clean spray bottle with water and add a couple of tablespoons of liquid dish detergent.
 Spray the gas valve, fittings, and hose.

 If you see a bubble start to form around any of these areas, turn the gas off immediately.
 Replace any faulty or damaged components and make sure all fittings are adequately tightened before turning the gas back on.

 When possible, use the small camping-sized cylinders of propane with your stove.
 If you have to use the large propane tank from your grill instead, keep the tank outside when it’s not in use.
 Propane is not affected by freezing temperatures, but if the weather is hot, keep the tank in a shaded area.

 Are There Benefits to Using a Propane Stove Indoors?

 Propane stoves are a great option to have during power outages.
 If you are without power for several days, using a propane stove can have many benefits.

 Propane stoves work quickly and can cook multiple meals on a single tank of fuel.
 When cooking things that do not have to be boiled, you can also adjust the cooking temperature to conserve gas.
 A propane stove is also a cheap option that doesn’t take much space to keep on hand in case it’s needed.

-You can also use a propane stove indoors, if necessary, to cook hot meals during inclement weather when hunting or fishing in an off-grid cabin.
-You can also use a propane stove to brew coffee or make hot chocolate in your ice fishing shelter.
+You can use a propane stove indoors, if necessary, to cook hot meals when the weather is less than desirable.
+You can also use a propane stove to brew coffee or make hot chocolate in an ice fishing shelter.

 Here are some questions related to using a propane stove indoors.